tvarovski/MutationLoadAssess/README.md

 | SRR4047707 | C to T | 107 |

 ### Putting Everything Together.
 To make make all of the filtering I am using a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) library for python.
-The code is available in the repository attached Jupyter Notebook file.
+The code is available in the repository-attached [Jupyter Notebook file](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/code/data_parser.ipynb).

 ---
 ## Results